Staff Dashboard Guide

 Click Remind next to an appointment to send the reminder message.
 It uses the same template the automated reminder would have used.
 Handy when an appointment was booked after the day's reminders ran, or to nudge a patient who hasn't replied.

-For appointment types with a follow-up email configured, a Send button appears in the follow-up column.
-Mainly useful for manually-booked appointments — online bookings auto-send the follow-up.
+For appointment types with a pre-visit email configured, a Send button appears in the pre-visit column.
+Mainly useful for manually-booked appointments — online bookings auto-send the pre-visit email.
 The button changes to Send again once it's been sent.

 Recalls